The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Contribution Functions and Formation Temperatures

 As for the intensity, we can also define a contribution function for the flux.
 In its simplest form (we will discuss complications to the flux contribution function in \S\ref{subsec:contribution_complication}), the flux contribution function can be defined as the integrand of Equation~\ref{eq:milne}:

 where we use a script $\mathscr{C}$ to mirror the convention of the script $\mathcal{F}$ used for flux.
 The flux contribution function $\mathscr{C}_\nu(t_\nu)$ has the same dimensions as specific flux -- energy per time per area per frequency (e.g., erg s$^{-1}$ cm$^{-2}$ Hz$^{-1}$ in cgs).
-The cumulative flux contribution function is then given by the following runnning integral:
+The cumulative flux contribution function is then given by the following running integral:

 Just like flux integrates intensity over the disk (weighting by $\mu$), the flux contribution function accounts for the contribution along many lines of sight over the disk.
 This is shown in Figure~\ref{fig:cont_slice}.
-As was shown in Figure~\ref{fig:cfuncs_intensity}, the intensity contribution functions shift higher in the atmosphere as $\mu$ tends towards the limb.
-The flux contribution function, by contrast, is qualitatively more widely distributed over the full height of the atmosphere than any one intensity contribution function as it effectively represents the (weighted) disk-average.
+As was shown in Figure~\ref{fig:cfuncs_intensity}, the intensity contribution functions shift higher in the atmosphere as $\mu$ tends toward the limb.
+The flux contribution function, by contrast, is qualitatively more widely distributed over the full height of the atmosphere than any one intensity contribution function, as it effectively represents the (weighted) disk average.